 Board of Directors and Executive

-The DAA Board are responsible for the Governance of the Association’s affairs.
+The DAA Board are responsible for governing the Association.
 The Board comprises eight elected Directors including the President and Vice-President.

 The Board are supported by the Chief Executive Officer (CEO) and members of the Executive Team.